 - Match your base layer with the level of activity to maintain desired body temperature.

 - Base layers are not limited to cold weather; wear them in warm climates to help keep you cool and protection from the sun.

 - Give your layers “TLC” to help keep them looking and performing great.

 The Final Layer.

 Getting your base layer wrong can be one of the most uncomfortable and even potentially dangerous mistakes you can make.

-Because no matter how you prefer to enjoy the outdoors, the right base layer will not only keep you comfortable, but in extreme cold conditions, it could potentially save your life!
+Because no matter how you prefer to enjoy the outdoors, the right base layer will not only keep you comfortable, but in extreme cold conditions, it could possibly save your life!